AdobeDocs/commerce-operations.en/README.md

 The templates that use the Liquid templating language reside in the `_jekyll` directory as HTML files.
 The `_jekyll/_data` directory contains files with the data that is used to render the templates.

-To render the templates, run:
+To render all templates:

+1. Navigate to the `_jekyll` directory.

+   cd _jekyll

+1. Run the rendering script.

 ```
 _scripts/render